crudspa/crudspa/doc/Overview/Applications.md

 * Start with `Framework.Core` when you need the shell, components, typed services, sessions, and a solid data-heavy CRUD foundation.
 * Add `Framework.Jobs` when you need background scheduling and worker processes.
 * Add `Content.Design` when you need authoring, metadata-driven panes, and editor-facing content workflows.
-* Add `Content.Display` when you need runtime content delivery, binders, elements, and theming.
+* Add `Content.Display` when you need runtime content delivery, binders, elements, theming, and interactive forums.
+* Add `Content.Messaging` when you need reusable populations, campaigns, stages, email or SMS message definitions, and activations.
+* Add `Content.Jobs` when message delivery or population refresh should run through the jobs engine.

 That progression is one of the framework's main strengths.
 Teams can start small without painting themselves into a corner.